tarantool/doc/doc/release/2021-08-releases.rst

     (:tarantool-release:`2.8.2`, :tarantool-release:`2.7.3`).

--   Now Tarantool yields when it scans ``.xlog`` files for the latest applied vclock and finds the right place in the ``.xlog``\ s to start recovering.
+-   Now Tarantool yields when it scans ``.xlog`` files for the latest applied vclock and finds the right place to start recovering from.
 It means that the instance becomes responsive right after the ``box.cfg`` call even if an empty ``.xlog`` was not created on the previous exit.